mehmetbercan/PyHydroIntel/README.md

 - **Validation:** Tested on physical experiments (20 cm pipes).
 - **Precision:** Real-world predictions fell within 0 cm, 0.3 cm, and 1.5 cm of actual blockage depths.

+#### Citation
+If you rely on this module for your research, please cite:

+> Ercan, M. B. "Leveraging AI to Identify Silt Accumulation and Blockage in Collection Systems." *Uludağ Üniversitesi Mühendislik Fakültesi Dergisi*, (Advanced Online Publication), 997-1010.